curlyparakeet/fox/Reggie.md

 Note: if you want longer legs, repeat row 8 until desired length is reached.
 Bind off leaving long tail for stitching.

+Option: You could stuff the legs lightly if you want.

 ## Head